Fall and Spring Break

 New Orleans, LA – lowernine.org

 • lowernine.org is a 501(c)(3) nonprofit organization dedicated to the long-term recovery of the Lower Ninth Ward of New Orleans, Louisiana in the wake of hurricanes Katrina and Rita, and the levee breaches of 2005.
 The Lower Ninth Ward, due to its proximity to the Industrial Canal levee breach, was one of the hardest-hit neighborhoods in the Gulf Coast region.
 Rebuilding in the Lower Nine has lagged behind that of other neighborhoods as a result of poverty, the scale of the devastation, and the inaction of local, state, and federal governments.
-To date, lowernine.org has fully rebuilt ninety homes and has completed smaller repair and renovation projects on over three hundred more homes, bringing back more Lower Ninth Ward families than any other single organization.
+To date, lowernine.org has fully rebuilt ninety-five homes and has completed smaller repair and renovation projects on over three hundred more homes, bringing back more Lower Ninth Ward families than any other single organization.
 Participants will serve by rebuilding and repairing homes in the Lower Ninth Ward and working with community members. lowernine.org provides all necessary project training and tools, so even if you’ve never swung a hammer – YOU can help rebuild and repair homes in the Lower Ninth Ward.

 Okolona, MS — Excel Community and Learning Center

-• The EXCEL program in Okolona, MS provides tutoring, adult on-going learning classes, computer classes, and a number of support groups for various interests.
+• The EXCEL program in Okolona, MS provides tutoring, adult ongoing learning classes, computer classes, and a number of support groups for various interests.
 EXCEL is a non-profit organization located in a community with high poverty and illiteracy rates.
 Yet, despite its challenges, students are invited to enter with eyes open to witness the beauty of the community.
 Participants will have the opportunity to learn about the realities in the community, do physical work, serve in the thrift shop run by EXCEL and a variety of other activities.
 Always a highlight is working with the children in the after-school learning program.

 Omaha, NE – Intercultural Senior Center